 The class name must not contain whitespace.

-updateRender the tab bar in the hidden content node (see hiddenContentNode
+ProtectedupdateRender the tab bar in the hidden content node (see hiddenContentNode for explanation),

 then gather size information for labels and render it again in the proper content node.